jadounrahul/kartsnms/doc/Alerting/Macros.md

 Example: `macros.port_has_xdp_neighbours = 1`

-### Port has xDP neighbour already known in LibreNMS (Boolean)
+### Port has xDP neighbour already known in KartsNMS (Boolean)

 Entity: `%macros.port_has_neighbours AND (%links.remote_port_id IS NOT NULL)`

-Description: Ports that have an xDP (lldp, cdp, etc) neighbour that is already known in libreNMS.
+Description: Ports that have an xDP (lldp, cdp, etc) neighbour that is already known in kartsNMS.

 Example: `macros.port_has_xdp_neighbours_device = 1`